Columbus Traumatic Brain Injury LawyerWe have successfully represented plaintiffs in civil matters for more than three decades.

 Those who suffer skull fractures, loss of consciousness and/or coma typically are diagnosed as severe injuries, with obvious physical impairments that are easily verified.
 Because they have suffered objective physical injuries, their resulting impairments are readily accepted as having been caused by the initial impact.
 Other cases can be more difficult to prove as symptoms may not be as readily apparent to a jury or insurance company that is unfamiliar with a plaintiff’s normal functioning prior to an accident.
-An attorney must have a thorough understanding of the symptoms of TBI in order to adequately present a case for damages to a judge, jury and/or insurance company.
+A traumatic brain injury lawyer must have a thorough understanding of the symptoms of a brain injury in order to adequately present a case for damages to a judge, jury and/or insurance company.

 Some of the physical consequences that may result due to TBI include:

 - Seizures, occurring immediately after impact or that are latent for months or even years after the initial trauma